 Thus, if the event occurred (oi=1), we get a contribution of pi-12=1-pi2, which is small if pi is large.
 And if the event did not occur, we have a contribution of pi2, which is small if pi is small.
 We are thus aiming for a Brier score that is as small as possible: the score is said to be negatively oriented.
 (There is also the rarer opposite positively oriented convention, where we just put a minus sign in front of the sum and aim for large scores – it’s good to make sure everyone is using the same orientation.)

 As forecasters, we note immediately that this is nothing else than the Mean Squared Error (MSE) of the variable oi which 0-1 codes the outcome.
-The key thing about this is that this is score is proper in the sense that it incentivizes correct probabilistic predictions, just as the MSE incentivizes unbiased expectation forecasts.
-(Using the absolute value rather than squares would reward us for extreme predictions pi that are always 0 or 1 and turn the Brier score into the accuracy KPI, and these extreme predictions lose all the nuance of true probabilities, which is why such a variation is not proper any more.)
+The key thing is that this score is proper in the sense that it incentivizes correct probabilistic predictions, just as the MSE incentivizes unbiased expectation forecasts.
+(Using the absolute value rather than squares would reward us for extreme predictions pi that are always 0 or 1., These extreme predictions lose all the nuance of true probabilities, which is why such a variation is not proper any more.)

 If the predictions can only take on K distinct values, e.g., if we only have predictions of pi=0, 0.1, …, 1.0, then we can decompose the Brier score into three components Reliability, Resolution and Uncertainty (https://stats.stackexchange.com/q/631333/1352):